ambrosiogabe/NeuralNetworks/README.md

 #### Evolution Example
 Let's say you wanted to make your neural network evolve based on two of the strongest pairs.
 It is relatively simple to do using the library in its current state.

-There are two ways you can go about this, you can either create "baby" neural networks using to parents, or you can clone a neural network and simply mutate the genes.
-Here is two coded examples using my library, the examples assume that you have two strong neural networks named <code>strongOne</code> and <code>strongOne2</code>.
+There are two ways you can go about this, you can either create "baby" neural networks using two parents, or you can clone a neural network and simply mutate the genes.
+Here are two coded examples using my library, the examples assume that you have two strong neural networks named <code>strongOne</code> and <code>strongOne2</code>.

 ```
 // Create a baby using two neural networks